kongware/scriptum/README.md

 foo(id) (123) ("abc"); // type error
 ```

 The type error is caused by the unification process.
-The type variable `a` in `(a => a)` is instantiated with the type of `foo`'s second argument, namely `Number`.
+The type variable `a` in the function parameter `(a => a)` is instantiated with the type of `foo`'s second argument, namely `Number`.
 The last argument is of type `String` though and `a` cannot be instantiated with `Number` and `String` at the same time.

-Evidently this is a case where `foo` itself needs to decide for each function invocation, which type `a` is to be instantiated with.
-As a consequence `f` must be a first class polymorphic function by giving it a higher-rank type:
+The only way to get `foo` to work is to let `f` decide for each invocation which specific type `id` has.
+This can be achieved by defining the function paramerer `(a => a)` as a  first class polymorphic function.
+In type theory parlance this is called a higher-rank type, namely a rank-2 one:

 ```javascript
 const foo = fun(